microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 **Announcement: OpenVINO-EP v4.0 Release with OpenVINO 2022.1 version**:
 * The new OpenVINO-EP v4.0 Release introduces a new version of OpenVINO API (API 2.0).
 For more information on the changes and transition steps, see the [transition guide](https://docs.openvino.ai/latest/openvino_2_0_transition_guide.html)

-* With this release, we have officialy stopped for centos.
+* With this release, we have officially stopped supporting CentOS.
 We will start supporting RHEL OS from OpenVINO 2022.1.